 Harmful air pollutants such as methane and black carbon are short-lived climate pollutants (SLCP) that exacerbate climate change.
 Weather patterns observed over a long period is called climate.
 The long-term persistence of SLCPs in the atmosphere holds greater global warming potential than carbon dioxide.
 Methane is a precursor to ground-level Ozone.
 According to the World Health Organization, Black carbon and Ozone affects weather processes and reduce agricultural production.

 The primary source of outdoor air pollution is large amounts of Carbon emission from burning fossil fuel for the transport and industrial production sector.
 They release toxic air pollutants like carbon dioxide, particulate matter, and more.
 These affect the weather and human well-being.
 Many major corporations like Apple, Microsoft, including India’s Railway network, are pledging to attain carbon neutrality by 2030.

 In simple words, carbon neutrality refers to eliminating carbon emission associated with transportation, industrial production residue, and other human activities.
 With significant players aiming towards carbon neutrality, many inspired businesses aim to do the same.

 Carbon neutrality is attainable by creating policies and implementing actionable missions.
 Here is where Ambee’s data can be invaluable and implemented.
 Our air quality API can help your business’ journey in taking steps towards carbon neutrality.

-With Ambee’s actionable weather and air quality data, many environment-based events can be mitigated or avoided with better planning possible only with accurate real-time information.
+With Ambee’s actionable air quality and weather api, many environment-based events can be mitigated or avoided with better planning possible only with accurate real-time information.
 The right data at the right time will help create or optimize policies to offer a win-win situation on air pollution, climate, and human health front.

 This blog was written by Pushya C, Content Writer at Ambee.